liyanrui/zhfonts/README.md

 # Introduction

-zhfonts is a module for Chinese typesetting in [ConTeXt](https://wiki.contextgarden.net/Installation)(MkIV or LMTX).
-It can define the typefaces for Chinese fonts and support the tuning of punctuations.
+zhfonts is a module for Chinese typesetting in [ConTeXt](https://wiki.contextgarden.net/Installation) (MkIV or LMTX).
+It can be used to define the typefaces for Chinese fonts and to support the tuning of punctuations.
 The latter is mainly implemented by using two callback which is offered by ConTeXt MkIV or LMTX:

 ```lua
 tasks.appendaction("processors","after", ...)